 Just like the skinny jean trend, the primary pants trend the past decade+ has been a slim to skinny fit ankle pant.
 Often compared to pants worn by Audrey Hepburn (and often named after her), these pants have been seen as classic, working equally well with the on-trend shoe styles of low-profile sneakers like Chucks, ballet flats, almond-toe pumps, and sleek loafers.
 Such pants work with volume on top: denim jackets, cardigans, untucked tunics and hip-length knits, untucked and half-tucked button-front shirts.

-As I've previously mentioned on Wardrobe Oxygen, 2023 fashion is about Taking Up the Space You Deserve.
+As I've previously mentioned on Wardrobe Oxygen, fashion right now is about Taking Up the Space You Deserve.
 This can be with wearing bold color, trying trends that break style rules for slenderizing or hiding the body, and choosing silhouettes that are looser, bolder, or styles with more fabric and flow or architectural details.

-With the warmer weather on the horizon, the idea of a loose flowing pant sounds pretty comfortable and joyful.
-I mean, how many of us have sweated through a backyard barbecue in a pair of jeans or double weave knit cropped pants?
 I'm telling you, despite what Stacy and Clinton may have stated in 2003, a skinny pant will not make you look even five pounds smaller than looser trousers.
 And the comfort and joy that may come from trying such a pant may increase your personal style quotient exponentially.

 Styling Wide Leg Pants with a Graphic T-Shirt